-People often get confused on what to see when they are on a short visit to Jaipur.
+People often get confused on places to visit in Jaipur in one day.
 This is true even for those who are visiting Jaipur either for work, conference or during transit and have a tight schedule.
-They are able to manage very less time for sight seeing or exploring around.
+They are able to manage very less time for the sight seeing or exploring around.
 Visiting Jaipur and not being able to explore the right places is surely a let down.
 And with plethora of choices, it kind of gets overwhelming!

 Here is a short guide that will help you strip down to the must see tourist attractions in Jaipur.
 This is an Insider’s guide to 5 must visit places in Jaipur in one day.